networkoptix/nx_open/readme.md

 you need to connect to a Server with a different customization, the following option can be added to `desktop_client.ini`: `developerMode=true`.
 For the details, see the documentation for the IniConfig mechanism of the Nx Kit library located at `artifacts/nx_kit/`.

+### Automatic VMS updates

+The VMS product includes a comprehensive auto-update support, but this feature is turned off for the open-source Desktop Client, because it will simply re-write a custom-built Desktop Client with the new version of the Desktop Client built by Nx.
+Note that the VMS admin still can force such an automatic update, with the mentioned consequences.

+Technically it is possible to specify a custom Update server in the VMS Server settings, deploy a custom Update server, and prepare the update packages and meta-information according to the VMS standard, so that the automatic updates will work with a custom VMS built from open source.
+In the future, instructions and/or tools for this will likely be provided.

 ---------------------------------------------------------------------------------------------------
 ## Building and debugging in Visual Studio